-This Nighttime Routine Checklist Could Change Your Life
+This Nighttime Routine Checklist Will Change Your Life

-Here is the only reason why you need to have a nighttime routine: it will improve your life.
+The only reason you need to have a nighttime routine checklist: it will improve your life.

 Pretty convincing, huh?